Capital One Financial (COF) Q3 2017 Results - Earnings Call Transcript

 Richard B. Shane - JPMorgan Securities LLC

 Well, Betsy, we would take that one case – one opportunity at a time.
 As a general observation from years of doing this, when we have looked at subprime skewed portfolios, in the card business, we have tended not to be comfortable with the risk, and especially, the amount of credit line that has been extended to so many customers.
-Cabela's interestingly obviously is an acquisition at the top of the market.
+Cabela's interestingly, obviously is an acquisition at the top of the market.
 It did move the metrics of our mix, but we just really liked that particular opportunity and we went for it on its own metrics.
 But I think over time, it is more likely that you'll see Capital One in pursuit of higher end opportunities than lower end opportunities just because of the two decades of experience we have in the sort of upper end of subprime.
 And we're very familiar with the many dangers that can come when folks haven't underwritten it conservatively enough.

 Elizabeth Lynn Graseck - Morgan Stanley & Co.
 LLC

 Okay, no, that's helpful.
 And then, my follow-up was just on how you're thinking about the benefit of the digitization on expense ratio over time.
-I'm not asking what 2018's going to be but as you think on a three to five year kind of timeframe, do you feel that the investment spend that you're making today is something that could materially move the expense ratio from here?
+I'm not asking for what 2018's going to be but as you think more on a three to five year kind of timeframe, do you feel that the investment spend that you're making today is something that could materially move the expense ratio from here?
 Or it's more likely to be a grind, grind, grind?
 I guess my question is, is there a step function you see coming?
 Or are we grinding our way through to better efficiencies over time?

 Richard B. Shane - JPMorgan Securities LLC